blaengur/oliv-soft-project-builder/README.md

 If the build process went well, you ready to use the software.

 #### Refresh
-To refresh, run the script named `update.sh`:
+To refresh (ie when you've already done the above once), run the script named `update.sh`:
 ```
 prompt> chmod +x update.sh
 prompt ./update.sh